Gentri-flyer Sets Off Social Media Storm in Boyle Heights

 For many of those in the area who are experiencing those changes on a daily basis, gentrification (and even gentefication) and its impacts are an ever-present topic of concern.

-The understanding that it broadly describes a complicated and multi-layered process that tends to result in the gradual marginalization of the very people that made the community so special is behind the years-long conversations initiated by Boyle Heights residents, artists, and activists.
-Dedicated to promoting change from within, but wary of the possibility of inadvertently pushing out their own people, many continue to dialogue amongst themselves about how to make the process of change inclusive.
+The understanding that the term broadly describes a complicated and multi-layered process that tends to result in the gradual marginalization of the very people that made the community so special is behind the years-long conversations initiated by Boyle Heights residents, artists, and activists.
+Dedicated to promoting change from within, but wary of the possibility of inadvertently pushing out their own people, many have continued to dialogue among themselves about how to make the process of change inclusive.

 The totality of those ongoing conversations cannot be captured in a single email to a realtor.

 While the community may have spoken loudly against gentrification as a whole yesterday, the diversity of its inhabitants, their aspirations, their pasts, and their presents precludes the possibility of there being a simple answer to the question.

 And, although I certainly cannot speak for anyone, I can guess that many of those same residents, artists, and activists might argue it is not their responsibility to go to Adaptive Realty with their concerns, anyways.
 If the realtors are truly interested in learning about the community and being a good neighbor, then it would seem to fall to them to make the effort to spend some time in Boyle Heights, listen to a diversity of stakeholders, and participate in that ongoing dialogue.